shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 }
 ```

-So far it is the most minimalistic implementation.
+So far, it is the most minimalistic implementation.
-Now we are able to create an index in Elasticsearch by running `./phing elasticsearch-index-migrate -D elasticsearch.index=category`.
+Now, we are able to create an index in Elasticsearch by running `./phing elasticsearch-index-migrate -D elasticsearch.index=category`.

 !!! warning
     If you are using version v9.1.0 or lower you have to use command `./phing elasticsearch-index-create -D elasticsearch.index=category` for creating index.

-Also we can use `./phing elasticsearch-index-recreate` or `./phing elasticsearch-index-delete`.
+Also, we can use `./phing elasticsearch-index-recreate` or `./phing elasticsearch-index-delete`.

 !!! note
     Command `./phing elasticsearch-index-migrate -D elasticsearch.index=category` (notice the parameter -D) create Elasticsearch index only for our CategoryIndex.